-A. A possessed ball becomes out of bounds only when the player possessing it becomes out.

-B. An unpossessed ball becomes out of bounds when one of the following occur:

-i.
-The ball touches anything that is out of bounds, other than a player in play.

-ii.
-The quaffle is in contact with a player who is out of bounds.

-C. A live bludger becomes dead immediately upon becoming out of bounds.

-D. Play is not stopped for a bludger going out of bounds.

-E. When a live quaffle goes out of bounds, the referee shall declare "boundary" and indicate the inbounding player.

-i.
-If a player on the opposing team possesses the quaffle, they must drop it.ii.
-All quaffle players on the non-inbounding team must return or remain inbounds and cease interfering with the inbounding player.

-iii.
-Play is stopped if the non-inbounding team fails to follow the above requirements, or if the head referee judges that retrieval of the quaffle may unnecessarily delay the game.

-F. When a dead quaffle goes out of bounds after a score, it is returned to the formerly defending keeper, and does not need to be inbounded.

-i.
-Play is not stopped for a dead quaffle going out of bounds unless the head referee judges that retrieval of the quaffle may unnecessarily delay the game.

-G. It is illegal to propel a ball with the intent of sending any ball out of bounds.

-H. A ball that is out of bounds cannot be used to knockout an opponent or score a goal until it has been properly inbounded.
+- A. A possessed ball becomes out of bounds only when the player possessing it becomes out. - B. An unpossessed ball becomes out of bounds when one of the following occur: - i.
+The ball touches anything that is out of bounds, other than a player in play. - ii.
+The quaffle is in contact with a player who is out of bounds. - C. A live bludger becomes dead immediately upon becoming out of bounds. - D. Play is not stopped for a bludger going out of bounds. - E. When a live quaffle goes out of bounds, the referee shall declare "boundary" and indicate the inbounding player. - i.
+If a player on the opposing team possesses the quaffle, they must drop it. - ii.
+All chasers on the non-inbounding team must return or remain inbounds and cease interfering with the inbounding player. - iii.
+Play is stopped if the non-inbounding team fails to follow the above requirements, or if the head referee judges that retrieval of the quaffle may unnecessarily delay the game. - F. When a dead quaffle goes out of bounds after a score, it is returned to the formerly defending keeper, and does not need to be inbounded. - i.
+Play is not stopped for a dead quaffle going out of bounds unless the head referee judges that retrieval of the quaffle may unnecessarily delay the game. - G. It is illegal to propel a ball with the intent of sending any ball out of bounds. - H. A ball that is out of bounds cannot be used to knockout an opponent or score a goal until it has been properly inbounded.

-• Penalty: blue card-propelling a ball with the intent of sending any ball out of bounds
+Penalty: blue card-propelling a ball with the intent of sending any ball out of bounds

-• Penalty: yellow card-intentionally or blatantly ignoring a "boundary" call ii.
-If a ball possessed by a player touches the ground out of bounds, that player is also out of bounds.
+Penalty: yellow card-intentionally or blatantly ignoring a "boundary" call